 From September 2013 through the end of 2022, TMC published its content at the Washington Post‘s website.
 During this time, the site grew in many respects, with a larger editorial team that included not only political scientists but professional editors.
-I previously served as the Editor-in-Chief and currently serve as the Publisher.
-There is a broader base of contributors now numbering in the thousands.
-There are millions of readers who have viewed the site more than 100 million times in its history.
+TMC published work by over 5,300 individual contributors.
+The site was viewed more than 171 million times in its history.

-There is also generous foundation support from the Democracy Fund, the Hewlett Foundation’s Madison Initiative, the Carnegie Corporation, the MacArthur Foundation, the New Venture Fund, and George Washington University.
+Good Authority and TMC have benefited from generous foundation support from the Democracy Fund, the Hewlett Foundation, the Carnegie Corporation, the MacArthur Foundation, the New Venture Fund, George Washington University, and Vanderbilt University.

 For more, see features about TMC in the Chronicle of Higher Education and Inside Higher Ed as well as these pieces about political science and public engagement that I’ve authored or co-authored: